 Pattern Changing is a 14-week group course led by a WISE advocate in each of the three counties served by WISE.
 Pattern Changing is designed for survivors of domestic violence who are not currently in crisis.
 The curriculum is survivor-centered, and focuses on the power survivors possess to change the course of their lives.
 This focus is essential in helping survivors to build the energy and motivation they need to break out from negative patterns and relationships.

 Advocates schedule Pattern Changing courses throughout the year.
-To enroll in a group, call the hotline at (231) 796-6600, and press 0 to speak to an advocate.
+To enroll in a group, call the hotline at (231) 796-6600 to speak to an advocate.

 Alternatives to Violence (ATV): Batterer Intervention